 Rolling lefse is an art that takes practice.
 Lot's of practice.
 I cannot stress this enough.

-Warm up the lefse grill to 450-500 degrees Fahrenheit or medium-high heat.
+Step 11: Warm up the lefse grill to 450-500 degrees Fahrenheit or medium-high heat.
 Allow it to completely warm up before grilling your first one.
 I find 450 is the sweet spot for my griddle.

-While it is still really thick, flip it over.
 This will coat both sides with flour and reduce the chances of it sticking to the roller.
 While flipping, make sure there is still a good amount of flour under the lefse.
+Since adding this step, my lefse has never stuck!
+It works so well.

-Best rolling tip: The rolling pin gets moved in almost a gliding movement, not pushing down.
+💡Pro Tip: The rolling pin gets moved in almost a gliding movement, not pushing down.
 Pushing down on the pin will cause it to stick to the cloth, rolling pin and then cause it to tear.
 It is more of a pushing and pulling movement.

-Don't be afraid to reapply flour often.
+- Don't be afraid to reapply flour often.
 I always make sure there is plenty before each time I roll.

 Grilling